abhishekyadav-github/Error-Middleware/README.md

 ***
 Note: The Middleware file is in error_app but since it's added in settings.py middlewares it became global.
 And the error_app is there to add the CRUD functionality for the Error_Logs, and the API collection is provided for the same.

+***
+P.S. please ignore the templates as they are just there in case you wanna have a little better FE part for this code.